gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

 ## Results

+For the first overview, especially the quality of the images as well as the number of artifacts and the positional accuracy are important for a visual inspection.

 ### Resolution issues
-The resolution of the Orthoimage calculated by the software is about 1.4 cm ground resolution.
-You will get an impression of quality if you compare the images below.
+The resolution of the Orthoimage is defined by a medium estimation of the two flightaltitudes. `Metashape` gives a value is about 1.4 cm ground resolution.
+The resulting image roughly 2.4 GB of size.
+If this is resamled to 5 cm we will have about 210 MB.
+You will get an impression of quality loss if you compare the two cutout images below.

 {% include small-img-two.html url1="trees_1_5cm.png" url2="trees_5cm.png" %}

 *On the left you can see the original image quality with 1.5 cm, on the right the quality resampled to 5 cm.*